tatsujb/installFAFscript/README.md

 - a steam account with Forged Alliance activated on it (9420)
 - a linux system (preferably debian-based such as ubuntu,  for further compatibility please contribute)
 - no pre-existing java version (preferably)
-- preferably an untouched /etc/environement file
+- preferably an untouched (or absent) /etc/environement
 - have at least a total of 11.7GB of free space on boot drive
 - be willing to write to your boot drive
 - be willing to have stuff put into both /etc/environement and .bashrc